lfelker/package_capabilities/README.md

 # Installation
-Download source code
+- Download the source code to the directory you want to work in 'git clone [CLONE URL]'
-install npm if you do not have it run `npm install` in the downloaded directory
+- install npm if you do not have it
+- run `npm install` in the downloaded directory

 # Running the website